NikolausDemmel/rootba/README.md

 > *Note:* The `build-external.sh` build script will init, synchronize
 > and update all submodules, so you don't have to do it manually when
 > the submodules were updated upstream.
 But it also means that if you
-> want to update a submodule yourself, you need to commit that change
+> want to update a submodule yourself (e.g. to a new version), you
-> before running this script, else it will update the submodule back
+> need to commit that change before running this script, else it will
-> to the committed version.
+> update the submodule back to the committed version.

 **Build RootBA option a)**